TabMGP: Martingale Posterior with TabPFN: Experimental Settings and Hyperparameters

-\paragraph{Settings of Copula.} We use the copula construction in \citet[\S 4.4.2 and \S 4.4.3]{fong23martingale} with the bandwidth fixed to 0.8, since for our experiments the marginal-likelihood-based tuning procedure of \citet{fong23martingale} produces values that are too small and delivers poor results.
+\paragraph{Copula settings.} We use the copula construction in \citet[\S 4.4.2 and \S 4.4.3]{fong23martingale} with the bandwidth fixed to 0.8, since for our experiments the marginal-likelihood-based tuning procedure of \citet{fong23martingale} produces values that are too small and delivers poor results.
 Instead, we estimate

 where $(\widetilde{x}_{i}, \widetilde{y}_{i})_{i \ge 0}$ are generated by iterating $\widetilde{x}_{i}$ over $x_{1:n}$ and, for each $\widetilde{x}_{i}$, drawing $\widetilde{y}_{i}$ from $P_{N}(\cdot \mid \widetilde{x}_{i})$.
 We repeat this procedure five times, yielding $5n$ pairs of $(\widetilde{x}_{i}, \widetilde{y}_{i})$.